Digital Humanities and Culture Graduate Certificate

 DTC/ENGL 561: Studies in Technology and Culture

 Students must choose at least one elective course from the following list to complete the requirements for the certificate.
-Other courses may be accepted upon request and approval by both the Director of the Digital Technology and Culture program and the Director of Graduate Studies in English.
+Other courses may be accepted upon request and approval by both the Director of the Department of Digital Technology and Culture and the Director of Graduate Studies in English.

 DTC 477 Advanced Multimedia Authoring